-Policy CON 1.17 Ten-Year Water Supply Facilities Work Plan
+Policy CON 1.15 Ten-Year Water Supply Facilities Work Plan

-- A The County shall assess projected water needs and sources for at least a 10- year planning period as part of creating and maintaining a Water Supply Facilities Work Plan (Work Plan) within the Potable Water Element.
+- A The County shall assess projected water needs and sources for at least a 10year planning period as part of creating and maintaining a Water Supply Facilities Work Plan (Work Plan) that is adopted by reference as supporting documentation to the Potable Water Element.
 Capital projects planned during the first five years of the Work Plan shall also be shown in the Capital Improvements Element. - B The Work Plan shall address each major type of water supply project, groundwater use optimization, conservation, reuse, and development of alternative water supply sources and water resources.
 For each project type, a detailed description of the project schedule, major activities and capital projects shall be provided and updated, as necessary.

-Policy CON 1.18 Coordination with Regional Water Supply Plan
+Policy CON 1.16 Coordination with Regional Water Supply Plan